 The Dictionary.com definition of impulsivity is “swayed by emotional or involuntary impulses”.
 Impulsivity from the root word “Impulsive” denotes a brisk and abrupt action based on a person’s feelings or emotions without careful thought or analysis.

-One example of this is an inclination to buy things upon first glance, which often results in regret.
-The behavior is often quick, not thought out, and includes spur of the moment decisions that may be harmful to many aspects of our lives; relationships, health, finance, goals, dreams and aspirations.
+Impulsivity is behavior that is quick, not thought out, and includes spur of the moment decisions that may be harmful to many aspects of our lives; relationships, health, finance, goals, dreams and aspirations.

 Impulsivity is only considering the here and now which is a slippery slope!

-When we engage in impulsive behavior over and over it will consistently work against your goals and it puts you at such a great disadvantage for achieving what you want in life.
+When we engage in impulsive behavior over and over it will consistently work against our goals putting us at a great disadvantage for achieving what we want in life.

 Let's look at ages and stages in terms of impulsivity.....